shapiroj18/phishjams-telegram-bot/README.md

 Deployed at `https://phish-telegram-bot.herokuapp.com/`

 Commands:
-Still in development
+Simply type `/` into Telegram when you are chatting with the bot or read `main()` of   `app.py`

 Notes:
 Environmental variables are stored as [heroku config vars](https://devcenter.heroku.com/articles/config-vars)

 Development:
 * You need [Python3](https://www.python.org/downloads/) and the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) installed.
 * Run `source start-dev-env.sh` to start virtual environment, log in to heroku and store local env variables.
-Begin local flask app with `-r` or `--run`.
+Include a Phishy surprise with `-p` or `--phish`.

 The environmental variables stored are:
 1. BOT_TOKEN=`bot_token` (token for `@gone_phishing_bot` from BotFather)